youwen5/ap-latex-template/README.md

 > - Using the TeXLive 2023 distribution
 > - Set the 'Main document' to `root.tex` (by default, Overleaf may try to
 >   compile from `prelude.tex` instead)
+> - Delete the `latexmkrc` file.
+It may be causing `latexmk` to compile the document
+>   with settings incompatible with Overleaf.

 ### Compile locally